Uccello KettleUccello KettleUccello KettleUccello Kettle

 Out of the 40,000 wheelchair users in the country how many of us do you think use the bus to get to work, school etc?”

-A wheelchair user trying to get from point A to point B has 3 options:
+A wheelchair user trying to get from point A to point B in Dublin has 3 options:

 You get to the bus stop but wait the ramp is broken or there is another wheelchair user in the disabled space on the bus.
 What now?